Day in the Life of a Women’s Health Nurse Practitioner (NP)

 Advocacy Issues for Women’s Health Nurse Practitioners

 Women’s health is a specialty practice area that’s steeped in advocacy.
 One of the biggest advocacy issues is the need for more diverse research.
 The vast majority of medical research has been performed by white men, about white men.
-But women can respond differently to medications than men, and women can present with different symptoms of critical conditions like myocardial ischemia.
+However, women can respond differently to medications than men, and women can present with different symptoms of critical conditions like myocardial ischemia.

 “Women aren’t a minority, but they’re still sometimes treated like one,” Dr. Trotter says.
 “Someone needs to look out for them.”